A Career in Public Service Awaits You, Come Join our Business Intelligence Team !

 - Monitoring contractors, contracts, and budgets.

-- Present ideas visually, orally, and in writing clearly, concisely to partners and stakeholders.
+- Present ideas orally and in writing in a clear, concise manner to partners/stakeholders.

 - Hire, train, supervise, manage and evaluate technical staff.